 He watched for a few minutes longer, finishing his cigarette and just staring at the drawn curtains, watching her shadow moving behind them.
 He didn't want to get involved.
 He knew he should not get involved.
 But – there was just something about her.
 Something that drew him to her.

 He told himself not to be foolish.
 He turned away from the window and stubbed out his cigarette in the thick glass ashtray on the bedside table.
 He could hear Rollin and Barney and Willy next door, the poker game revived and their laughter and talk coming quietly and sporadic through the door.
 They never questioned the times that he needed to be alone.
 In some ways he wished perhaps that they would.
 But he always turned away from their concern.
 They were good friends, sticking to him through all of his unsociability.

 He sighed.
 It was time to stop brooding.
 He opened his suitcase and rummaged through the neatly folded clothes in there.
 In the bottom, carefully wrapped in socks and underwear, were two bottles of proper, expensive scotch.
 He drew out one, gave the label a cursory glance, and pushed through the door back into the main room.

 'Jim, come join us,' Rollin said immediately, patting an empty chair.
 'I need someone who can actually play this damn game.'

-Jim laughed as Barney protested and Willie shot Rollin an injured look.
+Jim laughed as Barney protested and Willy shot Rollin an injured look.
 He raised the bottle in his hand and said, 'I brought out the good stuff.
 It seemed like the right time for it.'